-Discovery Research K-12
+Discovery Research PreK-12 (DRK-12)

 Important Information for Proposers

-The Discovery Research K-12 program (DRK-12) seeks to significantly enhance the learning and teaching of science, technology, engineering and mathematics (STEM) by preK-12 students and teachers, through research and development of innovative resources, models and tools (RMTs).
+The Discovery Research PreK-12 program (DRK-12) seeks to significantly enhance the learning and teaching of science, technology, engineering, mathematics and computer science (STEM) by preK-12 students and teachers, through research and development of STEM education innovations and approaches.
 Projects in the DRK-12 program build on fundamental research in STEM education and prior research and development efforts that provide theoretical and empirical justification for proposed projects.
+Projects should result in research-informed and field-tested outcomes and products that inform teaching and learning.
 Teachers and students who participate in DRK-12 studies are expected to enhance their understanding and use of STEM content, practices and skills.